 Here is how the chart appears for a model that has four inflections at 100%, 125%, 150% and 175%.

 The inflections are subtle and not easy to see in the chart.
 The simplest way to identify them is by looking at the difference in incremental commission at given stages of attainment.
-A table is included in the spreadsheet with a column that shows the amount of commission earned for each 5% increment.
+A table is included in the spreadsheet with a column that shows the amount of commission earned for each 5% increment of quota.
 Where those incremental commission amounts change is where the inflections occur.

 The common question asked by sales management to validate that the designed acceleration is appropriate is, “what does my rep earn if he reaches X% of quota?”
 With minimal guidance from Sales Ops the Sales VP can test “what if” scenarios on their own by entering the proposed attainment in one cell while seeing the result in another.
 They can also adjust the inflection points and multiples in real-time until they are satisfied that plan cost and sales rep motivation are properly balanced.